top of page

 Say "Yes" to the Dress!

 You want your family pictures to be really special, so your outfit choices should reflect that.
 I love to suggest that ladies wear a long flowy dress for a photoshoot – it’s super slimming and attractive on everyone and gives a soft look to the photos.
-Dresses are also great for little girls as they create movement and how fun are "twirls!"
+Dresses are also great for little girls as they create movement.
+How fun are "twirls!"

 Wear lighter colors for a softer and more airy look